Plumsail/orgchart-docs/source/how-tos/display-assistant-in-sharepoint-orgchart.rst

 .. rubric:: Single assistant

 First of all, you need to create a column in your SharePoint list that will store the ID of an assistant.
-Type of this column has to be the same as `an employee id <../configuration-wizard/filtration.html>`_ .
+Type of this column has to be the same as `an Employee ID <../configuration-wizard/filtration.html#what-is-item-id-root-employee>`_.
 Then you need to `configure mappings <../configuration-wizard/data-source-configuration.html>`_ of Org Chart fields to columns in your list:

 .. image:: /../_static/img/how-tos/display-different-types-of-employees/display-assistant-in-sharepoint-orgchart/org-chart-list-assistant-mapping.jpg